Skip to Main Content

 What is the replacement cost of a home?

-Replacement cost estimator: calculating the replacement cost of your home
+Replacement cost estimator: Calculating the replacement cost of your home

-• Age of the home: The year your home was built is a big influence since there are different building standards based on the time period when your home was built.
+• Age of the home: The year your home was built is a significant factor since there are different building standards based on the time period when your home was built.
 The age of your home can give insight into what type of exterior construction you have, such as solid brick or brick veneer, or even what type of electrical equipment your home has, such as knob and tube wiring or circuit breakers.

 • Square footage: The size of your home will determine the materials needed, the labor involved and more.
 The larger your home, the more expensive it will likely be to replace.
 With rarer and costlier materials, square footage can profoundly impact replacement costs.